CyanNyan-Fans-unofficial/CyanSkyblock/progression.md

 Original design, mod and map by [ProtoSky](https://github.com/DeadlyMC/ProtoSky), check out [Ray's Works series](https://www.youtube.com/watch?v=0WgsD3qBtlo&list=PL-5egZTw99_6bTucOUg7sj0RY8aUvVwFO) on ProtoSky.

-Cyan's Skyblock provides a few more starting items and loot table adjustments to make early game progression faster.
+Cyan's Skyblock provides a few more starting items and loot table adjustments.
+These changes make early game progression much faster, compared to the original protosky, but is still more challenging than the original [skyblock](https://www.minecraftmaps.com/survival-maps/skyblock).
 Check the appendix for a list of differences from vanilla.

+**World Seed: `-7956436320368752080`**

 ## Goals